Point source localisation with unbalanced optimal transport: Introduction

-\emph{We never actually compute the optimal transport plans $\gamma \in \TwoPlans$ that realise the optimal transport distances.} Instead, the forward-backward algorithm that we develop in \cref{sec:fb,sec:sub}, is based on the “weaving” of suboptimal \term{three-plans} $\tritrans \in \ThreePlansSpace$ between the current iterate $\this\mu$, the next iterate $\nexxt\mu$, and a comparison point $\opt\mu$, typically a solution to \eqref{eq:intro:problem}.
+\emph{We never actually compute the optimal transport plans $\gamma \in \TwoPlansSpace$ that realise the optimal transport distances.} Instead, the forward-backward algorithm that we develop in \cref{sec:fb,sec:sub}, is based on the “weaving” of suboptimal \term{three-plans} $\tritrans \in \ThreePlansSpace$ between the current iterate $\this\mu$, the next iterate $\nexxt\mu$, and a comparison point $\opt\mu$, typically a solution to \eqref{eq:intro:problem}.
 We also employ \emph{transport subdifferential} ideas adapted from \cite{ambrosio2008gradientflows} and updated to the unbalanced setting.
 We briefly review these ideas and then develop relevant subdifferential-type and transport smoothness estimates in \cref{sec:subdiff}.
 Before illustrating numerical performance in \cref{sec:numerical}, we also present an extension of our method to product spaces in \cref{sec:extensions}.
 This allows treating problems with auxiliary variables as well as dual variables in a primal-dual splitting method.
 For the weaker subdifferential convergence results of \cref{sec:fb}, we do not assume the convexity of the data term $F$.
 For the $O(1/N)$ function value convergence results of \cref{sec:sub} we make that assumption.
+The algorithm studied in \cref{sec:fb,sec:sub} depends on bounding a remainder term.
+There are many ways to do this.
+We treat some options in \cref{sec:controls}.

 Besides the aforementioned conditional gradient methods and \cite{tuomov-pointsource}, other algorithms for \eqref{eq:intro:problem} include \cite{casas2012approximation,casas2013parabolic,flinth2020linear}.
 In \cite{chizat2021sparse,chizat2018global} Wasserstein gradient flows are considered for probability measures modelling a discrete set of possible source locations.
 A gradient flow of probability measures based on a balanced transport distance very similar to our unbalanced transport distance, has been recently introduced in \cite{gladin2024interactionforcetransportgradientflows}.
 Although their theoretical time-discretised numerical method is a cyclic proximal point method, their practically employed numerical method, based on a fixed number of interacting particles, bears parallels to ours, but lacks its finer details, and is presented without convergence proof.
 Optimal transport regularised dynamic point source location problems---not algorithms based on optimal transport---are considered in \cite{bredies2020generalized}.
 As optimal transport plans can be related to geodesics with respect to a Wasserstein distance, our overall approach can also be related to optimisation methods on manifolds \cite{bergmann2019fenchel,udriste1994convex} and general spaces \cite{luke2021convergence}.
 Our work could also be combined with \cite{tuomov2024tracking} for single-loop PDE-constrained and bilevel optimisation with measures.